GENERAL EDUCATION REQUIREMENTS

 9 credit hours (3 courses) from at least two of the following areas of study: CMT (Communications only), English, Linguistics, Philosophy, Women's and Gender Studies, World Languages & Cultures.
 Courses are noted in the Schedule of Classes as HU.

-12 credit hours (4 courses) from at least two of the following areas of study: African /African American Studies, Anthropology, Computer Science, Economics, Geography, History, Latino & Latin American Studies, Political Science, Psychology, Sociology.
+12 credit hours (4 courses) from at least two of the following areas of study: African /African American Studies, Anthropology, Computer Science, Economics, Geography, History, Latina/o & Latin American Studies, Political Science, Psychology, Sociology.
 Courses are noted in the Schedule of Classes as SB.

-9 credit hours (3 courses) from at least two of the following areas of study: one course must have a laboratory component: Biology, Chemistry, Earth Science, Physics.
+9 credit hours (3 courses) from at least two of the following areas of study: one course must have a laboratory component: Biology, Chemistry, Earth Science, Environmental Science, Physics.
 Courses are noted in the Schedule of Classes as NS.

 3 credit hours (1 course) that has Intermediate Algebra as a stated prerequisite OR is on the General Education Program List of Approved Courses.
 Courses are noted in the Schedule of Classes as MA.